mrichar1/clipster/README.md

 Clipster has 2 modes of operation - `daemon`, which handles clipboard events and maintains a history, and `client`, which requests clipboard history from, and pushes new items to, the daemon.

+## Features

+Clipster was designed to try to add a good selection of useful features, while avoiding bad design decisions or becoming excessively large.
+Its feature list includes:

+* Event driven, rather than polling.
+More efficient, helps with power management.

+* Control over when it write to disk, for similar reasons.

+* Command-line options/config for everything.

+* No global keybindings - that's the job of a Window Manager

+* Sensible handling of unusual clipboard events.
+Some apps (Chrome, Emacs) trigger a clipboard 'update event' for every character you select, rather than just one event when you stop selecting.

+* Preserves the last item in clipboard after an application closes.
+(Many apps clear the clipboard on exit).

+* Minimal dependencies, no complicated build/install requirements.

+* utf-8 support

+* Proper handling of embedded newlines and control codes.

+* Smart matching of urls, emails, regexes.

+New feature requests always welcome!
+See `Bugs & Improvements` at the end of this document.

 ## Installation

 You will need the python bindings for the gobject introspection libraries.
-These are provded by the `python-gi` package on debian-based systems, or by the `pygobject3` package on redhat-based systems.
+These are provided by the `python-gi` package on debian-based systems, or by the `pygobject3` package on redhat-based systems.

 To install Clipster, simply download the clipster script from this repository and save it somewhere in your path.